 FAQs

-How does Two-Factor Authentication enhance WordPress security?
+How does Two-Factor Authentication complement the security of WordPress?

 How often should I back up my WordPress site?

-Is it necessary to purchase a premium SSL certificate?
+Do I need a premium SSL certificate?